 If you passed the Ontario G1 driving test (also known as the G2 licence test or G1 exit road test), congratulations!
 You've graduated from a G1 driver to a G2 driver.
 This is the next step toward obtaining an unrestricted Ontario driver's licence, but you must spend another 12 months practicing before you can take a driving test for the G licence.

 Other than passing the driving test, a G2 licence gives you new freedoms behind the wheel, but still maintains a level of restrictions to keep you focused on the road.
 These restrictions include:

 However, you can drive without anyone else in the vehicle.

 If you're 19 or younger, you have additional restrictions:

-Despite these restrictions, a G2 license also gives you the right to drive on 400-series highways (400, 401, 404), drive alone, and lease or purchase a vehicle.
-Like the G1 license, the G2 license is good for five years.
+Despite these restrictions, a G2 licence also gives you the right to drive on 400-series highways (400, 401, 404), drive alone, and lease or purchase a vehicle.
+Like the G1 licence, the G2 licence is good for five years.